erikp9000/cpm-ndos/README.md

 	- S2=file size / 524288 *[0-15, 4 bits]*
 	- EX=(file size % 524288) / 16384 *[0-31, 5 bits]*
-	- RC=(file size % 16384) / 128 *[0-127, 7 bits]*
+	- RC=1 + (file size % 16384) / 128 *[1-128, 7 bits]*

 The maximum file size is 8MB (8388608 bytes) or 65536 128-byte blocks.
 NDOS
 populates the block allocation vector of the directory entry to indicate how many blocks of the last extent are allocated before returning to the caller.

-If a directory is matched, the name is truncated to 11 bytes and returned enclosed in '<' and '>' in Filename and Extension.
+If a directory is matched, the name is truncated to 9 bytes and returned in Filename and Extension and enclosed in '<' and '>'.
 The "<.>" is the current directory and "<..>" is the previous directory.
 Directory names are returned in their proper case while filenames are always returned in lower-case.